1wunderkind/loopgpt-backend/LOOPKITCHEN_PHASE1_COMPLETE.md

 ## 🎯 Phase 1 Objectives

-Create the shared LoopKitchen module and port all type definitions, prompts, and utilities from the standalone LoopKitchen demo into the LoopGPT production backend.
+Create the shared LoopKitchen module and port all type definitions, prompts, and utilities from the standalone LoopKitchen demo into the LooptOS production backend.

 ---